Martinsos/edlib/README.md

 edlibFreeAlignResult(result);
 ```

-##### EdlibAlignConfig
+### Configuring edlibAlign()
-`edlibAlign` takes config object (it is a struct), which allows you to further customize how alignment will be done.
+`edlibAlign` takes configuration object (it is a struct `EdlibAlignConfig`), which allows you to further customize how alignment will be done.
 You can choose [alignment method](#align-methods), tell edlib what to calculate (just edit distance or also path and locations) and set upper limit for edit distance.

 For example, if you want to use infix(HW) alignment method, want to find alignment path (and edit distance), and are interested in result only if edit distance is not larger than 42, you would call it like this:
 ```c